valeman/awesome-conformal-prediction/README.md

 When prominent professors from the best research labs in the world say this about conformal prediction it is quite an endorsement.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-What about the industry one might ask - well Conformal Prediction already for several years powers the main anomaly detection proposition in Microsoft Azure and Data Robot (AutoML) uses Conformal Prediction to generate robust [prediction intervals for its models](https://docs.datarobot.com/en/docs/release/public-preview/mlops-preview/prediction-intervals-regression.html#the-trumpet-chart)
+What about the industry one might ask - Conformal Prediction already for several years powers the main anomaly detection proposition in Microsoft Azure.

-In 2021 conformal prediction research experienced exponential growth in academia and with the availability of open-source libraries the industry is positioned to replicate this growth in the industry.
+In 2021-2022 conformal prediction research experienced exponential growth in academia and with the availability of open-source libraries the industry is positioned to replicate this growth in the industry.

 📢📢Industry take notice.
 The revolution in Uncertainty Quantification / Probabilistic Prediction / Forecasting is already here 📢📢  A big one  🔥🔥🔥🔥🔥